oprypin/crsfml/docs/tutorials/window/window.md

 ```

 The first argument, the *video mode*, defines the size of the window (the inner size, without the title bar and borders).
 Here, we create a window with a size of 800x600 pixels.
-The [VideoMode]({{book.api}}/VideoMode.html) class has some interesting class methods to get the desktop resolution, or the list of valid video modes for fullscreen mode.
+The [SF::VideoMode][] class has some interesting class methods to get the desktop resolution, or the list of valid video modes for fullscreen mode.
 Don't hesitate to have a look at its documentation.

 The second argument is simply the title of the window.